srikanthbathi/Java/README.md

 }
 }

-**final keyword** -- The final keyword is used to restrict the user.
+**final keyword** -- The final keyword is a modifier used to restrict the user.
 The final keyword can be used in different contexts.

+final means we cannot change the value once assigned but the reference value that pointing to an object state can be muted.

+**when we talk in terms of variables and objects, final modifier is applicable for variables but not for objects where as immutability is applicable for only objects.**

 1. Variable - stop value change
 2. Method - Stop method overridding
 3. Class - Stop Inheritance